The Members of

 The Committee comprises of 3 Independent Directors.

-The composition of the Nomination and Remuneration Committee category of memberstheir attendance at the Committee Meetings held during the year under review is given inthe table below:
+The composition of the Nomination and Remuneration Committee* and category of membersis given in the table below:

-* During the year no meeting was held.
+* During the year under review no Meeting was held.

 Remuneration of Non-Executive Directors: